 If big keys are used or the traffic generated during peak hours exceeds the upper limit of bandwidth, network congestion may occur on the nodes.
 This affects the service performance.
 In this case, you can temporarily adjust the upper limit of bandwidth.
 This allows you to spend more time to optimize the memory architecture and fix big keys issues.
 You can also handle peak traffic during time-limited promotions and focus on business improvement.

-Bandwidth throttling adjustment rules:
+Bandwidth adjustment rules

-1, the adjusted upper limit expires at 00:00 on January 9.
+January 1, the adjusted upper limit expires at 00:00 on January 9.

 - Log on to the ApsaraDB for Redis console.

-- In the upper-left corner of the top navigation bar, select the region where the target instance is located.
+- On the top of the page, select the region where the instance is deployed.

-- On the Instance List page, click the target instance ID or Manage in the Action column for the target instance.
+- On the Instances page, click the Instance ID of the instance.